NFTify (N1) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NFTify Historical Price

-According to the latest data gathered on NFTify live price page, the current price of NFTify is 0.00129074USD.
-The circulating supply of NFTify(N1) is 20.36M N1 , giving it a market capitalization of $26.28K.
+According to the latest data gathered on NFTify live price page, the current price of NFTify is 0.00129233USD.
+The circulating supply of NFTify(N1) is 20.36M N1 , giving it a market capitalization of $26.31K.

 The NFTify Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of N1 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.